 When the lifting finally stopped, I looked straight down.
 And shiz, we’re high.
 Too high.
 The boat was now but a tiny speck from the distance.
 The excitement I felt earlier faded and was instantly replaced with panic as fear of heights kicked in.

 Suddenly, my mind raced with thoughts of things that might go wrong.
-Like if the straps were to go lose and I fell, would I survive the impact?
+Like if the straps were to go loose and I fell, would I survive the impact?
 I also feared that the wind, which was so strong at that time, would rip our parachute apart.
 And is the rope attached to our harness that thin?
 Boy, was I freaked out.

 Marco assured me that we’re safe and that no untoward incident had ever happened from Diamond Water Sports’ parasailing activity.
 I tried to relax and started to look around.
 I saw the island, with its beautiful beaches and hills, then the calm waves in the ocean and other boats scattered below.
 My mind slowly calmed down as I focused on the sights rather than how high up we were.
 It slightly worked and Marco and I were soon conversing about the view and stuff (while my hands were still tightly wrapped around the straps).